Taking the Charter to Court

 How to Buy the Book

-The first is this soft cover two volume perfect bound student edition, which will not be supplemented.
+The second format is a soft cover two volume perfect bound student edition, which will not be supplemented.

 People who already have Taking the Charter to Court may purchase the current supplement (2001 - Release 1) to bring the text up to date.